eswan18/ethanswan.com/content/posts/2025/2025-12-24-agentic-coding-in-2025/index.md

 These tools are already moving beyond early adopters to regular software developers.
 My colleagues and friends are using them to varying degrees, some having just barely experimented and a few every bit as deep as me.

+So adoption is one spectrum.
-Another spectrum is *skepticism*: how much you trust the tools to produce good work.
+Another is *skepticism*: how much you trust the tools to produce good work.
 Together, these two axes help describe how different devs relate to the new agentic tools.

 Most people I know fall into one of these buckets: